Published on Brock University (http://brocku.ca)

 Teacher candidates in this program option receive intensive hands-on training on the use of a variety of instructional technologies.
 They also study leadership theory and pedagogical approaches that use technology to enhance learning, enabling them to become educational technology leaders in schools.

-Teacher candidates in this program are levied an additional 1.0 credit tuition charge, approximately $1144 using the 2011 - 2012 tuition rate schedule available here.
+Teacher candidates in this program are levied an additional 1.0 credit tuition charge - tuition rate schedule available here.